viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The term $`{2320 \times 1000} \over {2300 + 1000 }`$ is the output impedance of the voltage divider.

+The terms 140 and 845 are the resistors on the analog inputs.;

-Further details on how the equation was constructed can be found in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) "Driving the Xilinx Analog-to-Digital Converter".
+Further details on how the equation was constructed can be found in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).

 > [!IMPORTANT]
 >